The Best Instant Pot Beef Bourguignon ~ this epic beef stew cooks in just 30 minutes in the amazing Instant Pot.

-*This post is sponsored by the Certified Angus Beef® brand in conjunction with a social media campaign through Sunday Supper LLC.
-All opinions are my own.
+*This Instant Pot beef Bourguignon is sponsored by the Certified Angus Beef® brand.
 It gives me such pleasure to team up a brand that I feel so passionately about, thanks for supporting both of us!

 - Certified Angus Beef® brand beef is the best beef you can buy.